Fire at Wrentham wedding reception venue fails to douse couple's celebration

 DeSimone said they didn’t get the meal and drinks that they ordered due to the fire, but, they certainly will have a story to tell of their important day.

-As for the venue, DeSimone said Lake Pearl will refund the the cost of the entire wedding.
+As for the venue, DeSimone said Lake Pearl will refund the cost of the entire reception.

 He said one of the potential causes being looked at is a lightning strike.